losshin/losshin/README.md

 -->

 - 🌱 I’m currently learning Kotlin, Flutter, Processing, and Game Logic.
-- 👯 I’m looking to collaborate on Android Development, iOS Development, Game Development, and Multi-Platform App Development.
+- 👯 I’m looking to collaborate on Android Development, Game Development, and Multi-Platform App Development.
 - 💬 Ask me about Java fundamental, and Blender 3D.